IF YOUR HANDS HURT, YOU KNEAD THIS!

 I work hard to not let my disabilities get in the way of living my best life, but the cold temps outside (I live in Michigan) definitely slow me down and kill my fingers and hands.
 But, a few weeks ago I stumbled upon a product I had not seen before and decided to put my Prime Membership to work (a daily thing) and ordered it.

 Meet my new bestie, the Breo 520 Ipalm acupressure hand massager.
+This Breo hand massager, hands down (lol, forgive the pun) is the best purchase I’ve ever made for my hurting hands!

 If you, like me, experience relief and like the feeling of arthritis compression gloves, then you’ll love the Breo 520.
 As is typically the case, the Amazon reviews were mixed.
 Some people said they felt it was life-changing and loved the pressure, while others didn’t love it because it was either too intense if not intense enough.
 I didn’t know what to expect.